-All documents not in the Spanish language must be translated by a sworn translator – list here Listado actualizado a 27 abril 2021.pdf (exteriores.gob.es)
+All documents not in the Spanish language must be translated by a sworn translator – if you do not know a sworn translator we can assist.

-In the case of a positive answer, the applicant must collect personally their visa within one month from the date of notification.
-Failure to do so, it will be understood that they have renounced the visa granted, and the procedure will be closed
+In the case of a positive answer, the applicant must personally collect their visa within one month from the date of notification.
+Failure to do so, will mean that they have renounced the visa granted, and the procedure will be closed.

 After obtaining the visa, the applicant has one month from the date of entry into Spain, to process the

-TIE – Tarjeta de Identidad de Extranjero at an Immigration Office or Police Station in the province in which they are settling .
-Proceso automático para la solicitud de cita previa (administracionespublicas.gob.es)
+TIE – Tarjeta de Identidad de Extranjero at an Immigration Office or Police Station in the province in which they are settling.
+An appointment is necessary and can be made on the following link: Proceso automático para la solicitud de cita previa (administracionespublicas.gob.es)